Facts, thoughts and Ladybird Experts

 These three titles are intended as the first in a new venture for the company Penguin Random House, which owns the Ladybird brand name.
-This is to be a series of books aimed at adults rather than children, “written by some of the leading lights and outstanding communicators in their field and published by one of the most trusted and and well-loved names in books”, according to the preface.
+The Ladybird Experts series is aimed at adults rather than children, “written by some of the leading lights and outstanding communicators in their field and published by one of the most trusted and and well-loved names in books”, according to the preface.

 In some ways, however, the timing could hardly have been worse.